A visit to the Alamut Castle in the Alamut Valley in photos, and some information on how to get to the Alamut Castle from Qazvin, Iran.

 The Castles of the Assassins

-So the story, popularized by, among others, Marco Polo, goes, anyway.
-These days, the Alamut Castle (also called Castles of the Assassins) are mostly dilapidated ruins scattered throughout the Alamut Valley in northern Iran.
+So the story goes, anyway.
+Though it’s likely just a myth, these days the Alamut Castle (also called Castles of the Assassins) are mostly dilapidated ruins scattered throughout the Alamut Valley in northern Iran.

 Don’t let the lack of remaining splendor deter you, though—the Castles’ architects had a serious eye for real estate, and the ruins are located among some of the most epic landscapes in northern Iran.
 If you’re staying in the city of Qazvin or Rasht, the Alamut Valley is well worth a day (or three) of hiking.